mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 * Expensive to build: it requires manual input by the fraud experts.
 * Difficult to maintain and manage: updated are needed in order to keep the rule base effective, every single case require human follow-up and investigation.
-* New fraud patterns are not automatically signaled: fraud is a dynamic phenomenon, fraudsters can learn the rules and circumvent them, but the rules are static.&#x20;
+* New fraud patterns are not automatically signaled: fraud is a dynamic phenomenon, fraudsters can learn the rules and circumvent them, but the rules are static.

 So, rule based engine must continuously monitored, improved, and updated to remain effective.